Law and religion round-up – 6th March

 Easter service at Christ Church Cathedral Dublin

-The Anglican Communion News Service reports that following negotiations between diocesan officials, the Government, and the Irish police service, An Garda Síochána, an Easter Day Eucharist will now take place at Christ Church Cathedral in Dublin; as well as a special bilingual liturgy to mark the centenary of the Easter Rising.
+The Anglican Communion News Service reports that following negotiations between diocesan officials, the Government, and the Irish police service, An Garda Síochána, an Easter Day Eucharist will now take place at Christ Church Cathedral in Dublin; as well as a to mark the centenary of the Easter Rising.
 The liturgy has been prepared by the Church’s Liturgical Advisory Committee to commemorate the 1916 Rising: during the service, as the parade is passing the cathedral, “the congregation will pray for the country and its leaders and remember those who died during the Rising … The cathedral will then close for a short period and re-open its doors when the parade finishes and the crowds disperse, allowing pilgrims and tourists to visit.”
 However, six city centre CoI churches will remain closed.

 Marriage certificates